Skip to Content

 More things to do in Chillingham

-Chillingham is pretty tiny but you can take a look around St Peter’s Church or there’s the Chillingham Wild Cattle Association, a parkland sanctuary for ancient breeds of wild cattle which you can take a guided tour around.
-There’s a café in the Minstrels Gallery at the castle which serves lunches and afternoon teas, or it’s not far to Alnwick.
+Chillingham is pretty tiny but you can take a look around 15th-century St Peter’s Church.
+There are also guided tours of the Chillingham Wild Cattle Association’s parkland sanctuary for ancient breeds of cattle (combined tickets with the castle are available).

 Chillingham Cattle in Northumberland